tari-project/tari/RFC/src/RFC-0150_Wallets.md

 - It MAY provide the ability to export the master seed key or wallet state as a printable paper wallet using coded markers.

 #### Different methods for recovering the wallet state of the Tari software wallet:
 - It MUST be able to reconstruction the wallet state from a manually entered master seed key.
+- It MUST have a mechanism to systematically search through the Tari blockchain and mempool for unspent and unconfirmed transactions using the keys derived from the master key.
 - The master seed key SHOULD be derivable from a specific set of mnemonic word sequences using known word lists.
 - It MAY enable the reconstruction of the master seed key by scanning a coded marker of a paper wallet.

 [wallet]: Glossary.md#wallet